Cynthia Dill: Political career

+Cape Elizabeth Town Council

+Tenure

-Dill is an adjunct instructor at Southern Maine Community College, a civil rights lawyer, and the director of the Common Cause Digital Democracy Project.
-She served on the Cape Elizabeth Town Council.
-While serving on the Town Council, Dill said her priority was to protect and support the state's businesses and natural resources and the elderly, disabled and children.
+While serving on the Cape Elizabeth Town Council, Dill said her priority was to protect and support the state's businesses and natural resources and the elderly, disabled and children.
 She voted to support gay marriage and said she would "happily and without reservation" support it if the issue would come up again.
 She strongly supported education, saying, "I am committed to improving the education funding formula and more importantly making needed reforms to education as a whole."

 Maine House of Representatives

 Elections

 Dill was first elected to the Maine House of Representatives in 2006 to represent Maine's 121st House District, based in Cape Elizabeth.
 She defeated Republican nominee Jennifer Duddy 52%-48%.
 In 2008, she won re-election to a second term with 61% of the vote.
 In 2010, she won re-election to a third term with 58% of the vote.

-Tenure

-She was a leading proponent of the Three Ring Binder Project, a nationally recognized private/public partnership that will bring high-speed Internet access to rural parts.